All Episodes

 | Copy link to current segment

-Time Text
+Speaker Time Text

-What is new with The Circle?
+What is new with the circle?

-Update us on The Circle.
+Update us on the circle.

-Well, last night there was a major event held at the very splendiferous Gussman Auditorium here in downtown Miami, sponsored by the Dade Heritage Trust, which we mentioned on the show several months ago.
+Well, last night there was a major event held at the very splendiferous Gusman Auditorium here in downtown Miami, sponsored by the Dade Heritage Trust, which we mentioned on the show several months ago.

 This is one of the local preservation organizations of Dade County.

-And Bob Carr was the featured speaker and he gave a very interesting overview of where we stand scientifically and politically with the circle.
+And Bob Carr was the featured speaker, and he gave a very interesting overview of where we stand scientifically and politically with the circle, not the least of which is he gave a very nice acknowledgement of some of our work, particularly in the area of comparing it to Stonehenge.

 Can you summarize, I'm sorry to interrupt, can you summarize where we do stand scientifically?